The Careers Leader at Churchill Academy & Sixth Form is Rob Morgan, Assistant Headteacher for Sixth Form and 14-19 Progression.

 - To make a secure transition from Sixth Form into appropriate pathways.

-The impact of the programme is measured primarily in the destinations of our students and their transition from key phases.
+The impact of our Careers Programme is measured primarily in the destinations of our students and their transition from key phases.
 Factors such as percentages of NEETs (young people Not in Education, Employment or Training) and progression to apprenticeships, Further Education colleges, Sixth Form, University and employment are assessed and evaluated to ensure the programme is meaningful and relevant.
 Other data through the form of surveys are taken at regular points to evaluate the effectiveness of specific events and processes.
 Therefore the impact of the Careers Programme is strong.
-This is evidenced by sustained secure transition from the Personalised and Advanced phases, zero NEETs and students progressing into aspirational occupations or higher education.
+This is evidenced by sustained secure transition from the Personalised and Advanced phases, lower than average NEETs and students progressing into aspirational occupations or higher education.

 The Careers Programme is evaluated systematically with annual reviews, interrogation of intended and actual destination data, evaluation against the Gatsby benchmarks and satisfaction surveys to evaluate the quality of our provision.
 The evaluations are shared with school leaders to inform planning and continual self-improvement of the provision.